Independence Day of Moldova: the wine flows, the music plays.

 Of course, a military parade takes place every year on the main square of Chișinău (Kishinev).

 Family traditions.
 For every Moldavian family Independence Day means also a good occasion to get together and to have a feast dinner.
 “The blood, soul and the national symbol of Moldova is wine.
 Grapevines cover every inch of our land.
 Do you know about wine cellars of Cricova, the biggest ones in the world?”
 Diana asked.

 “There is 120 km of an underground maze, with streets named after wines, and people riding electro-mobiles.
 No wonder that any feast doesn’t run without wine.
 If you ever visit Moldova, I recommend you to try meat chorba soup and zama with chicken, greens, and sour cream whipped with egg.
 Any meal in Moldova is served with vertuta — a roll of dough with various stuffing.
 There is a tradition to sing folk songs and to dance.
 In Austria, I miss first this special atmosphere of Moldavian holidays.”

-Moldova is still terra incognita for an average European tourist.
+Moldova is still terra incognita for most European tourists.
 The country, however, has a lot to show.
 Cave monasteries and medieval fortified cathedrals belong to the main sights of the country.
 The capital of Moldova, Chișinău (Kishinev) has rich Jewish history; there's a synagogue, a yeshivah, and a Jewish ghetto memorial here.
 Besides, Moldova is said to be the second motherland of the gypsies; probably because the small city of Soroca, the gypsy capital, is located here.
 Diana Glavan cordially invites all to her small country to enjoy a taste of local wine.
-(August 2017)

 Text: Vita Vitrenko